Applications closed June 30, 2021.

-- Maintain a permanent establishment (as defined in Appendix I of the Small and Medium Enterprise Relaunch Grant program guidelines) in Alberta and be established (and in good standing) under at least one of the above acts/legislation.
+- Maintain a permanent establishment (as defined in Appendix 1 of the Small and Medium Enterprise Relaunch Grant: Spring 2021 program guidelines) in Alberta and be established (and in good standing) with the requirements of the applicable legislation.

-- Be carrying on business/operations or were eligible to carry on business/operations in Alberta on February 29, 2020.
+- Be carrying on business or operations or were eligible to carry on business or operations in Alberta as of April 30, 2021.

 - Have less than 500 employees (full time, part-time and contract combined):

 - Seasonal businesses may use the number of employees from the year prior to when the COVID-19 public health orders were introduced, or the average number of employees over the 3 years prior to the COVID-19 public health orders introduced.